devlucky/Kakapo/README.md

 ## Introduction

 Kakapo is a dynamic mocking library.
 It allows you to fully replicate your backend logic and state in a simple manner.

 But is much more than that.
 With Kakapo, you can easily fully prototype your application based on your backend needs.

+## Why Kakapo?

+A common approach when testing network requests is to stub them with fake network data from local files.
+This has some well known disadvantages:

+- Data which does not reflect the actual behavior from backend
+- Static files with fake responses which need to be updated every time APIs are updated.
+- Mock data is just **dumb** data
+- Lots of boilerplate code and additional files needed to setup stubbed local files

+While still this approach may work good, Kakapo will be a game changer in your network tests: giving you complete control when it comes to simulating backend behavior in a easy manner.
+Moreover, you can even prototype your application before having a real service behind!

 ## Features